 \section{Limitations}

 This work has several limitations stemming from computational constraints.
-First, we did not evaluate larger open-source models (e.g., DeepSeek-R1).
+First, we provide evaluations on large open-source models (e.g., DeepSeek-R1) only in Figure~\ref{fig: compute_comparison} instead of in the main tables.
 Second, we capped the budget at 100 generation epochs and a maximum of 20 retries per epoch for each run; samples without candidates that could reach the tolerance will be rerun once again to mitigate uncertainty.
 Finally, we examined only one LLM and one GP in the hybrid architecture, and did not analyze the effects of reasoning strategies or model size.